massgov/mayflower-patternlab/styleguide/source/_patterns/02-molecules/general-teaser.md

 ### Description
-Short multi-use teaser with an optional image
+Short multi-use teaser with an optional image.
+This pattern can display the photo and details either stacked, with the image on top, or side by side with the image to the left of the details.

 ### Status
 * Stable as of TBA